 The post-build action of creating and starting DynamicDS scans is possible in freestyle or pipeline builds and supports vulnerability rescans.

 Configure Veracode Jenkins Settings

 To use the Veracode Jenkins Plugin to perform a DynamicDS scan of your application, you must configure additional settings.

-- Enter your Veracode user credentials.
+- Enter your Veracode API ID and key.

 - Select the checkbox in the Fail Build field to force Jenkins to fail the entire build job if the Dynamic Rescan with Veracode action fails.
 This feature saves you time and enables you to troubleshoot errors more easily.

 - In the Default Values section, you can configure Jenkins server environment-type variables

 for global application to all Jenkins jobs.
 These variables include:

 - $projectname, which uses the Jenkins server project name for the application name.
 You can overwrite this value in the individual Jenkins project settings page in the Veracode options section.